Matzefritz/HiWonder_MentorPi/README.md

 /rosout
 ```
 The `/ldlidar_node/scan` is the important one.
-Open `rivz2` either on the Rasperry Pi 5 or a different computer in the same network running `ROS2` with:
+Open `rivz2` either on the Raspberry Pi 5 or a different computer in the same network running `ROS2` with:
 ```bash
 rviz2
 ```
-In `rviz2` klick on *map* next to *Fixed Frame* in the *Global Options* on the left side.
+In `rviz2` click on *map* next to *Fixed Frame* in the *Global Options* on the left side.
 Select *base_footprint* from the dropdown menu.
 Then click on *add* in the lover left corner and then select *LaserScan* from the list.
 Press *OK*. *LaserScan* should now appear in the left list in red.
-Klick on it to open a dropdown.
-Klick right of *Topic* in the whitespace.
+Click on it to open a dropdown.
+Click right of *Topic* in the whitespace.
 An empty dropdown menu should appear.
 Select `/ldlidar_node/scan` from this menu.
-The live lidar points should now be displayed in the middle.
-By selecting *Points* next to the *Style* field you can make the points better visible.
+The live LIDAR points should now be displayed in the middle.
+By selecting *Points* next to the *Style* field, you can make the points better visible.
 ![Alt Text](images/rviz_lidar_points.png "Rviz Lidar Points")

 ## Test SLAM
-**SLAM** is short for *Simultaneous Localization and Mapping* and describes the proccess of mapping ones souroundings while localizing oneselve inside this map.
+**SLAM** is short for *Simultaneous Localization and Mapping* and describes the process of mapping one's surroundings while localizing oneself inside this map.
 It is key for autonomous navigation in an unknown environment.
-The `ROS2` package `slam_toolbox` can be used to perform this using live lidar data and a complete transformation tree.
-This tree descibes the position of the lidar in respect to the main coordinate origin of the robot.
+The `ROS2` package `slam_toolbox` can be used to perform this using live LIDAR data and a complete transformation tree.
+This tree describes the position of the LIDAR in respect to the main coordinate origin of the robot.
 This transformation tree is implemented in the `controller` package.
 1. Launch the `controller` node:
 ```bash
 ros2 launch controller controller.launch.py